atelier-saulx/based/README.md

 Pointer types can point to variable size data (at runtime) without need to recompile the record definition.
-This is different from variable size field types (`int_be`, `int_le`, `uint_be`, `uint_l`, `cstring`) as the size of those fields are locked in compilation and have a fixed position in the data structure.
+This is different from variable size field types (`int_be`, `int_le`, `uint_be`, `uint_l`, `cstring`) as the size of those fields is locked in compilation (fixed size array) and have a fixed position in the data structure.
+Pointer types are marked with a `_p` suffix in the type name.

-For example a `cstring_p` pointer can point to the string `"Hello"` during one serialization and to the string `"world!!"` on the next call.
-The string is copied into a dynamic heap section of the resulting buffer which allows variable size payload to be stored.
+For example a `cstring_p` pointer can point to the string `"Hello"` during one serialization call and to the string `"world!!"` on the next call.
+The string is copied into the dynamic heap section of the resulting buffer which is reserved for storing variable sized payloads.

 ### Data Structure